jermnelson/developing-sinopia-editor-react-redux/doc/outline.md

 }
 ```

-The source for constructing the actual user interface components used  Sinopia Linked Data
+The source for constructing the actual user interface components used by the Sinopia Linked Data
 Editor are the properties in the `propertyTemplates` list.
 Each property contains a `propertyURI` attribute
 that is used as the RDF predicate in the constructed RDF while the `propertyLabel` is displayed in user interface
 either as an HTML label or as a placeholder in the HTML input.
 With the `resourceTemplate:bf2:Note` resource